lubieniebieski/lubieniebieski.github.com/_posts/2018-02-07-treat-people-the-way-you-want-to-be-treated.md

 excerpt: "If I don’t know how should I react in a given situation - I usually use this simple rule: Treat people the way you want to be treated.
 It works!"
 ---

-Read the first part of the "Principles" series
-:rewind: *Read the previous part of the "Principles" series* [here]({{ site.baseurl }}{% post_url 2018-01-31-my-2018-principles-part-1 %}).
+:rewind: *Read the first part of the "Principles" series* [here]({{ site.baseurl }}{% post_url 2018-01-31-my-2018-principles-part-1 %}).

 ---